scholarslab/GenericXmlImporter/README.md

 Examples
 --------

+Since [Csv Import Full] release 2.2-full, only the "Manage" format is available.
+See older releases to manage old formats incompatible with this one.

 A lot of examples of xml files are available in the xml_files folder.
 They are many because a new one is built for each new feature.
 The last ones uses all of them.
 Furthermore, some files may be updated with a second file to get full